nevermined-io/nvm-docs/docs/architecture/specs/Spec-FL.md

 1. The CONSUMER / Data Scientist locks the payment for the service
 1. The CONSUMER / Data scientist provides a DID for the workflow to execute
-   - The gateway could potentially provide specific endpoints for this since the workflow is always the same.
+   - The Node could potentially provide specific endpoints for this since the workflow is always the same.
 The only thing that changes is the parameters to configure the coordinator
-1. The Gateway checks if the CONSUMER / Data scientist as the permissions to start a new coordinator
+1. The Node checks if the CONSUMER / Data scientist as the permissions to start a new coordinator
 1. The Nevermined compute stack starts a new coordinator
 1. The url to connect to the coordinator is published (need to figure out how)